loganSQL/SQLDBA/06SQLOps/MailRequestAutomation.md

 # Mail Request Automation
 ## Overview
 ***
-I receive an email daily with some attached scripts to be executed routinely at different times.
+I received an email daily with some attached scripts to be executed routinely at different times.
 The manual process is :
 * save the attachment
 * execute the script at the specific time
 * email the result back to requester
+***
+I automated the manual process in the following steps:
+1. Submission to an dedicated email account;
+2. Check In and Schedule the downloaded scripts;
+3. Execute Script one by one based on fixed schedule;

+At the end of each step, an acknowledge email would be sent with the result.
 ***

 ## Submission